 Geoff Dutton’s meteoric career as a geospatial software innovator in academia and business crashed and burned in a series of foreseeable layoffs.
 In response, he picked up a professionally worthless PhD and did what many burned-out academics and techies do: become a professional explainer, spending the prime of his life as a columnist and a technical writer telling tens of thousands of computer users what they should and should not do.

 But on the side, incessantly and with no thought of recompense, Geoff sought revenge on high tech by exposing the idiotic optimism and dirty little business models of digital enterprises in articles that perhaps 200 people read.
-He’s kept that up, but branched out, furtively publishing nearly 400 stories, memoirs, poems, articles and diatribes online, all with no kind assist from the publishing industry.
-His recent transgressive alt-political thriller Mahmoud’s Jihad, however, will require some kind of editorial assist to gratify more than a handful of readers.
-Set in today’s Greece and Turkey, it chronicles the progress of a pilgrim of sorts—a war-orphaned Iraqi refugee bent on paying back assorted hegemons who destroyed his life—and the risky business that he and his radical comrades undertake to dispatch a tyrant.
-Take a peek if you like.
+He’s kept that up, but branched out, furtively publishing nearly 400 stories, memoirs, poems, articles and diatribes online, all with no assist from the publishing industry.
+His recent transgressive alt-political thriller Turkey Shoot (Perfidy Press, 2018), set in today’s Greece and Turkey, chronicles the progress of a pilgrim of sorts—a war-orphaned Iraqi refugee bent on paying back assorted hegemons who destroyed his life—and the risky business that he and his radical comrades undertake to dispatch a tyrant.
+Check it out if you like.